Devolution - Basics

 Commanders

-The Command Beacon: The Commander can no longer D-Gun at the start of the game.
-Don't worry- the primary weapon has been improved, and it can easily handle any initial rush.
-In order to D-Gun, you must build a Command Beacon, and keep your Commander near it.
-The Commander is the only unit that can build Command Beacons, so as you take on new territory, you must be comfortable with protecting your Commander until he finishes another Beacon.
+The Command Beacon: In order to fire the D-Gun, you must build a Command Beacon and keep your Commander near it.
+And Commanders are the only units that can build Command Beacons - so taking on new territory means leaving your Commander vulnerable as you push forward.
 Once finished, the Beacon also serves as a teleportation device for the Commander.
 As long as your Commander is in range of a Beacon, he can instantly be teleported to any other Beacon.
-Beacons also have an invincibility shield up as long as the Commander is in range- meaning that you can't just destroy the Beacon and take on a vulnerable enemy Commander.
+So if you diligently build Beacons wherever you control the map, your Commander can be teleported to exactly where you need him.

-The Commanders also receive veterancy upgrades- as they get kills they will improve significantly.
-After 20 kills, Commanders get a 50% armor boost, and an upgrade to their primary weapon.
-After 50 kills, they get an additional primary weapon boost, and a new secondary weapon.
-The Core Commander gets mini-Neutron rockets, that deal damage at a distance to mobile units, and the Arm Commander gets a close-range EMP blast that stops units in their tracks so you can easily D-Gun them.
-With these upgrades, the Commander can effectively be used offensively to a certain degree- just with no D-Gun, but they can't do it until well into the game.
+Commanders also level up as they get kills in Devolution.
+After 20 kills, Commanders get a 50% armor boost and an upgrade to their primary weapon.
+After 50 kills, they get an additional primary weapon boost and a new secondary weapon.
+The Core Commander gets mini-Neutron rockets that deal damage at a distance to mobile units.
+The Arm Commander gets a close-range EMP blast that stops units in their tracks so you can easily D-Gun them.

 Captains

-Captains are Devolution's Tech 3.
-I have found that many other mods put a lot of work into making very cool units available at Tech 3, but that very few games actually make it there, and that the units themselves are sometimes poorly balanced, and only show up when a player is toying with a weaker opponent.
-The OTA Krogoth is a good example of this- no one really builds these in a competitive game because they are prohibitively expensive, and they just aren't that great for the price.
+Captains are the offensive version of Commanders, and are Devolution's tier 3 units.
+Many other mods put a lot of work into making very impressive units available at level 3, but only a small portion of competitive games actually make it that far.
+In some mods, the units themselves are actually overpriced and only show up when a player is toying with a weaker opponent.
+Vanilla TA's Krogoth is a good example of this - no one really builds these in a serious game.

 This is not the case in Devolution.
 Each side has three different Captains at their disposal, and they are relatively cheap for what they do.
-They each cost 3,000 Metal (except for the Krogoth which costs quite a bit more), and provide quite a bang for the buck.
-While they are extremely powerful, they absolutely do not overshadow the other Tech levels.
-This is because you can only build one at a time- meaning that in most games, both players should be able to afford one (and it is almost always strategically advantageous to build one if you can afford it), but they can't be spammed to take advantage of their relatively low cost.
+They each cost 2,500 Metal (except for the Krogoth which costs quite a bit more), and provide quite a bang for the buck.
+While they are extremely powerful, they absolutely do not replace the other tech levels.
+This is because you can only build one at a time - meaning that in most games, both players should be able to afford one (and it is almost always strategically advantageous to build one if you can afford it), but they can't be spammed to take advantage of their relatively low cost.
 This puts a lot of emphasis on that single unit, and each one has a lot of personality.

 Like Commanders, Captains also get veterancy upgrades as they get kills.
-Each one recieves different bonuses, but at level 3 they get a new ultimate ability.
-The Demon gets a Tactical Nuke Launcher, the Wraith gets a powerful Energy Pulse, the Nova can discharge its gun and fire many shots at the same time, the Maverick gets an Invulnerability Shield, the Juggernaut gets a Nuclear Riot Cannon, and the Krogoth... well it finally turns into what you expect from a Krogoth.
+Each one receives different bonuses, any at level 3 they get a significant boost.
+The Demon gets a Tactical Nuke Launcher, the Wraith gets a powerful Energy Pulse, the Nova can discharge its gun and fire many shots at the same time, the Maverick gets a chaingun, the Juggernaut gets a Nuclear Riot Cannon, and the Krogoth... well it finally turns into what you expect from a Krogoth.

 A.I.